 Below are the documents that are associated with a dispatch.
 Some are generated automatically, while others may need your intervention.
 You can view, email, download, upload, and fax these documents from your TruckLogics account.

 The Bill Of Lading (BOL) is the most important document required in moving a freight shipment.
-It works as a receipt that provides the driver and the carrier with all the details needed to process the freight shipment and to invoice it correctly.
+It works as a receipt that provides the driver and the carrier with all the details needed to process the freight shipment and invoice it correctly.
 You can generate a BOL once a load or quick dispatch is created with freight details.
-Now, you can request your drivers, shippers, or consignees over an email to sign the BOL electronically which avoids any physical contact involved in getting it signed.
+You can now request your drivers, shippers, or consignees over an email to sign the BOL electronically, which avoids any physical contact involved in getting it signed.